Winter in Ely

-"We're all artists in regular life, so it's nice to do something fun," said Penny Perry, owner of Perry Framing in Duluth.
+"We're all artists in regular life, so it's nice to do something fun," said frame-shop owner Penny Perry.

 The warm temperatures were good for roaming Sheridan Street, however, and shoppers were hopping from sale to sale, perusing the northwoods goods at Steger Mukluks, Piragis and Wintergreen Designs.
 Even the Brandenburg Gallery was having a White Sale, 25 percent off any print or card that featured snow or ice.

 In Ely, Jim Brandenburg's spectacular assemblage of photographs is right up there with the International Wolf Center as a town attraction.